FOUR CHAPLAINS DAY

 Eyewitnesses recounted the chaplains’ heroism, including giving their life jackets and gloves to other service members.
 They prayed with service members, assisting them into lifeboats.
 The four chaplains remained on the sinking Dorchester.
 Only 230 men were rescued from the waters.

-Congress awarded the four chaplains the Medal of Honor in 1960.
+Congress awarded the four chaplains the Four Chaplains Medal in 1960.

 - Read about the four chaplains in books like No Greater Glory: The Four Immortal Chaplains and the Sinking of the Dorchester in World War II by Dan Kurzman or Sea of Glory by Ken Wales.